AvdiuAndin/katachallenge/README.md

-In this repo is the implementation of specifications of this challenge.
+This repo implements specifications for this challenge.
-Each class has been tested using testing framework Mocha and to see the results of these tests you should run `npm run test`
+Each class has been tested using testing framework Mocha and to see the results of these tests you should run `npm install` and then
+`npm run test`, results will output in cli

 ======================================
 Gilded Rose Requirements Specification